kevinveenbirkenbach/cymais/roles/web-app-taiga/README.md

 - 📨 **Email Backend:** Supports SMTP and console backends for development.
 - 🔁 **Async & Realtime Events:** Includes RabbitMQ and support for Taiga’s event system.
 - 🌐 **Reverse Proxy Ready:** Integrates with Nginx using the `srv-proxy-6-6-domain` role.
-- 🧩 **Composable Design:** Integrates cleanly with other CyMaIS infrastructure roles.
+- 🧩 **Composable Design:** Integrates cleanly with other Infinito.Nexus infrastructure roles.

 ---